 I have unusual experience communicating mathematical and physical sciences concepts to diverse audiences.

 My illustrations have been published in journals including Science, Phys.
 Rev. Lett., Proc.
 Natl Acad.
 Sci.
 USA, and Phys.
 Biol.
+Students in math and science sometimes struggle on exams even after carefully completing all homework.
+As students advance through coursework, they are asked not only to mimic homework problems, but also to solve problems they have not

 Because I work in the physical sciences, I can help students understand what their numbers and variables "mean" in relation to physical examples.
 I also understand that students aiming to continue into more advanced coursework in physics and engineering need to master algebra at a level beyond imitating problem solutions.
 I can help students use detailed, color-coded writing to develop this kind of critical thinking.